 While there are so many reasons to celebrate the foundation on which family planning in India stands, there are an equal number of factors that should remind us that only half the battle is won.
 This is but one aspect of a larger movement.
 We have still to continue Avabai Wadia and Dhanwanti Rama Rau’s efforts, until each and every one of us say that exercising control over our own bodies is a right, and not a luxury.

-Shannon Mathew studied History at Delhi University and graduated in 2016.
-She is currently interning with TYPF.
+Shannon Mathew studied History at the University of Delhi, completing her Bachelors in 2016.
+Currently, she is interning with The YP Foundation.